anoopkunchukuttan/indowordnet_parallel/README.md

 The corpus contains about 6.3 million parallel segments across 18 Indian languages from 3 languages families.

+**NEWS!** WMT 2020 is using this corpus for the [shared task on similar language translation](http://www.statmt.org/wmt20/similar.html)

 # Documentation

 You can read more about the corpus in this document: [pdf](iwn_parallel_2020.pdf)